adriana-guillen/Text-Analytics-VOC/README.md

 ---

-## 💡 Key Takeaways
+💡 **Key Takeaways**
 - Word2Vec embeddings captured **context and meaning** better than sparse TF-IDF vectors.
-- **Logistic Regression** underperformed on complex sentiment boundaries — while Random Forest generalized well.
+- Logistic Regression underperformed on complex sentiment boundaries — while Random Forest generalized well.
+- BERT (zero-shot, no fine-tuning) identified subtle and context-dependent sentiment cues that classical models missed, adding valuable depth to the analysis.
 - This pipeline can scale across other customer-facing business units for performance monitoring.

----

-## 🔄 Next Steps

-- Integrate a **fine-tuned BERT classifier** to evaluate performance on ambiguous or subtle feedback.
-- Test real-world deployment scenarios (e.g., stream processing, email surveys, internal service audits).

 ---